3 Alternatives Compared · Updated 2026-06-08

-Consensus is consensus is an AI-powered search engine built specifically for scientific literature that extracts and synthesizes findings directly from peer-reviewed papers in its search results — but it's not the only option.
+Consensus is an AI search engine for scientific research that finds and synthesises evidence from peer-reviewed papers — answering your question with a consensus verdict ('Yes', 'No', 'Mixed') based on actual study findings, with citations to the underlying papers — but it's not the only option.
 We tested the top alternatives across pricing, features, and use cases so you can find the best fit without the guesswork.

 Promote your AI tool to thousands of qualified buyers.
 View media kit →